 A little trivia here: do you know where Brooklyn gets its name from?
 (Hint, hint, it’s from a city nearby to where I live now…).
 Brooklyn gets its name from the Dutch city of Breukelen – a town I’ve passed dozens of times on the highway but I have no idea why it seemed special enough for them to name Brooklyn after it.
 Maybe it has to do with the fact that Breukelen is outside of Amsterdam, and New York was originally called New Amsterdam by the Dutch (before they sold Manhattan to the English).

-So, if you find yourself looking for what to do on your visit to Brooklyn, have a look below at my favorite places to stroll around and take in the city.
+So, if you find yourself looking for what to do on your visit to Brooklyn or more important, the best FREE things to do in Brooklyn, have a look below at my favorite places to stroll around and take in the city.
 I’m sure there are plenty of areas I missed – how couldn’t I with a population that massive?

 Walk across the Brooklyn Bridge

 No trip to NYC is complete without a walk across the Brooklyn Bridge.
 My tip is to start in Manhattan – consider visiting the shops and restaurants around Front Street first.
 The views from the bridge are just as iconic as you would imagine.
 Be careful for the bikers here you can get pretty aggressive if you’re blocking their lane to take a photos.
 When I’m on the bridge I take about 100 of the exact same pictures over and over again so it usually takes me about 45 minutes just to get over the bridge since I’m so slow 😉

 Free Things to do in Brooklyn… Stroll through Brooklyn Heights